 Figure 1.31: Making a list of duplicate IDs

 We can observe from the preceding output that the list contains the required entries of duplicate IDs.
 We're now in a position to examine the data for the IDs in our list of duplicates.
 In particular, we'd like to look at the values of the features, to see what, if anything, might be different between these duplicate entries.
-We will use the .isin and .loc methods for this purpose.
+We will use the .isin and .loc methods of the DataFrame df for this purpose.

 Using the first three IDs on our list of dupes, dupe_ids[0:3], we will plan to first find the rows containing these IDs.
 If we pass this list of IDs to the .isin method of the ID series, this will create another logical mask we can use on the larger DataFrame to display the rows that have these IDs.
 The .isin method is nested in a .loc statement indexing the DataFrame in order to select the location of all rows containing "True" in the Boolean mask.
 The second argument of the .loc indexing statement is :, which implies that all columns will be selected.
 By performing the following steps, we are essentially filtering the DataFrame in order to view all the columns for the first three duplicate IDs.